major/major.io/content/posts/2019/2019-08-13-buildah-error-vfs-driver-does-not-support-overlay-mountopt-options.md

 categories:
 - Blog Posts
 date: '2019-08-13'
-description: Buildah and podman work well with the vfs storage driver, but the default mount options can cause problems.
+summary: Buildah and podman work well with the vfs storage driver, but the default mount options can cause problems.
 images:
 - images/2019-08-13-storage-bins.jpg